 On May 1, a bill quietly passed in the House of Representatives called HR 657, or the "Follow the Rules Act."
 While that may sound like a law proposed by Representative Ned Flanders (R–Springfield), the bill, if it became law, would actually be a critical new tool for protecting whistleblowers who spot the federal government doing something wrong—particularly federal employees being forced to break the law.
 The bill would need to pass the Senate and be signed by President Donald Trump before becoming a law.

 Trump normally places a lot of weight on loyalty, and he's denounced leakers before—a few months ago, he said leakers would be forced to "pay a big price."
 And Attorney General Jeff Sessions is apparently looking to bring charges against WikiLeaks's Julian Assange.
 But though the administration is hostile to leaks, it may not be as opposed to whistleblowers who don't publicly humiliate higher-ups: Trump signed an executive order last month designed to encourage whistleblowing that would expose problems with the Office of Veteran's Affairs.

-To get a handle on how these new whistleblower protections might shape up, I called up Michael Kohn, a lawyer who is also the co-founder and President of the National Whistleblower Center and the author of two books on whistleblowing law.
+To get a handle on how these new whistleblower protections might shape up, I called up Michael Kohn, a lawyer who is also a co-founder and president of the National Whistleblower Center and the author of two books on whistleblowing law.
 He told me why the government—especially Congress—sometimes loves whistleblowers, and why the Whistleblower Protection Act keeps needing to be tweaked.